Jul3ia/Jul3ia.github.io/_posts/blog/2017-01-07-runtime-constraintery.md

 ![Step One]({{ site.url }}/images/symbolicBreakpoint1.jpg)
 {: .center}

-> Assign the symbol as UIViewAlertForUnsatisfiableConstraints, and supply it with an attention-grabbing log message.
+> Assign the symbol as 'UIViewAlertForUnsatisfiableConstraints', and supply it with an attention-grabbing log message.

 ![Step Two]({{ site.url }}/images/symbolicBreakpoint2.jpg)
 {: .center}